 Not Making an Outline

-Most students go by the syllabus handed to them or make a rough to-do list.
-This is not practical and students end up deviating from it.
+Most students follow the syllabus handed to them or make a rough to-do list; however, this is not practical and students often deviate from it.

-Instead, make a clear outline of what you need to study, important deadlines and test dates, and revision days.
-A study plan and schedule will help you stick to your studies and keep track of your progress.
+Instead, make a clear outline of what you need to study, important deadlines and test dates, as well as revision days.
+An effective study plan will help you stick to your studies and keep track of your progress.

-Not having an outline to refer back to is also the reason why most students end up procrastinating, forgetting important submission dates, and cramming right before exams.
+Not having an outline to refer back to is also the reason why most students procrastinate, forget important submission dates, and cram for exams.

 The worst habit a learner can have is constant procrastination.
-This is when you put off your work until the very last minute, and it comes with long days of guilt and regret.
+This occurs when you delay your work until the deadline, which often comes with long days of guilt and regret.

-Procrastinating is highly counterproductive as it lowers the quality of your work and puts your mind under a surplus amount of stress.
+Procrastinating is highly counterproductive, as it lowers the quality of your work and stresses your mind.
 This can put you at risk of failing a course.

-While you may feel confident that you can put off studying, the effort it took for you to avoid the work is far greater than actually doing it.
+While you may feel confident that you can put off studying, the effort it took for you to avoid the work is much greater than the work itself.

 Pulling an All Nighter

-Whether you’ve been procrastinating or are simply on a motivation kick, you should never pull all-nighters.
+Whether you’ve been procrastinating or are simply on a motivation kick, it is advisable you don’t pull all-nighters.

 Working continuously for long hours uninterruptedly puts your mind under immense pressure, which drastically decreases the quality of your work.
-Plus, it throws off your sleep schedule, which puts your body at risk of many illnesses.
+In addition, it disrupts your sleep cycle, which puts your body at risk of many illnesses.

 Eating Unhealthy Food

-Alongside maintaining a good sleeping schedule, you should also avoid unhealthy eating habits.
-Many students overlook this and fill themselves with junk food and caffeine continuously.
-This, in return weakens their bodies, tires them, and puts them at risk of developing serious diseases.
+Avoid unhealthy eating habits.
+Many students overlook this and continuously fill themselves with junk food and caffeine.
+Consequently, it causes body weakness, fatigue, and puts them at risk of debilitating diseases.

-Eat well-balanced meals with vegetables, fruits, grains, and protein to upkeep your energy levels and protect your body’s natural immunity.
-Also, make sure to eat on time and avoid skipping meals.
+Eat well-balanced meals, including vegetables, fruits, grains, and protein, to upkeep your energy levels and protect your body’s natural immunity.
+Furthermore, ensure that you eat on time and avoid skipping meals.